Resident Assistant Position Description

 Resident assistants are responsible for the following key areas:

-For a more detailed position description, please contact Residence Life
+For a more detailed position description, please contact Residence Life.

 Time commitment

-The nature of the RA position is such that its responsibilities are determined not so much by a time clock or a calendar, but by the needs of residents.
+The nature of the Resident Assistant position is such that its responsibilities are determined not so much by a time clock or a calendar, but by the needs of residents.
 Some periods, such as training, opening and closing will require more time than average, but other responsibilities will arise that cannot always be anticipated and scheduled.
 Key time commitments include:

-• Regular meetings—Meetings include weekly staff meetings (two hours) and weekly or bi-weekly one-on-one meetings with hall supervisors.
+- Regular meetings—Meetings include weekly staff meetings (two hours) and weekly or bi-weekly one-on-one meetings with hall supervisors.